Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-The cost of a pass also varies, depending whether you qualify for the adult, senior, youth or child rate, and whether you buy a pass for a short period such as 4 days in 1 month or for a longer period such as 15 days in 2 months which is better value as the cost-per-day works out lower.
+The cost of a Eurail pass also varies, depending whether it's adult, senior or youth, and whether it's for a shorter or longer period.
+Longer period passes are better value as the cost-per-day is lower.

-So the only way to know for sure is to go online and check current rates for each journey you plan to make, add them up and compare that with the price of the specific pass you'd need, factoring in any necessary passholder reservation fees.
+The only way to know for sure is to go online and check current point-to-point prices for your specific dates for each journey you plan to make, add them up and compare to the price of a Eurail pass, remembering to factor in the cost of any necessary passholder reservation fees.

 -

-- 90.20 is the price of a fully-flexible ticket which can be bought at the station on the day, unlimited availability, good for any train.
+- 82.50 is the fully-flexible fare which can be bought on the day, unlimited availability, good for any train.

-Let's also assume that a few days later it involves a train from Berlin to Amsterdam:
+Assume that a few days later you plan to go from Berlin to Amsterdam:

-- 147 is the cost of a fully-flexible ticket which can be bought at the station on the day, unlimited availability, good for any train.
+- 139.90 is the fully-flexible fare which can be bought on the day, unlimited availability, good for any train.

 -

-If you divide the pass cost by the number of days, you get a cost-per-day.
-The longer the duration of the pass, the cheaper the cost-per-day:
+If you divide the pass cost by the number of days travel, you get a cost-per-day.
+The longer the pass duration, the cheaper the cost-per-day:

 Or if you're aged under 28 and can buy a youth pass: